Loknong/Not-Jukkapan/README.md

 **King Mongkut's Institute of Technology Ladkrabang (KMITL)**, Bangkok, Thailand
 **Bachelor of Engineering in Instrumentation Engineering** | *GPA: 2.77*
 - **Relevant Coursework:** Control Systems, Process Automation, Electrical Circuit Analysis, Instrumentation Design
-- **Extracurricular Activities:** Member of the Robotics Club, Competed in national Automation Competitions
-- **Capstone Project:** Developed and implemented an automated control system using Siemens PLCs, optimizing process efficiency in a simulated industrial environment
+- **Capstone Project:** Developed a web server on Siemens PLC S7-1200 using HTML and JavaScript for real-time control and monitoring, integrating it with Factory IO for simulation.
 ---

 ## Featured Projects